 15. The MB-SMF sends N4mb Session Modification Request to the MB-UPF to forward the receiving packet.
 The MB-UPF responds to the MB-SMF with N4mb Session Modification Response acknowledging the MB-SMF request.
-See clause 4.4 of TS 23.502 [6] for more details.
+The N4mb interactions between MB-SMF and MB-UPF are the same as the ones between SMF and UPF, which are specified in clause 4.4 of TS 23.502 [6].

 * * * * Option-1：Next Changes * * * *